Jubed437/Countdown_Timer/README.md

 - **Dynamic Colors** - Status-based color coding for timer states
 - **Responsive Typography** - Scalable fonts and spacing

-## 📱 Browser Compatibility

-- Chrome/Chromium (recommended)
-- Firefox
-- Safari
-- Edge

-*Note: Glassmorphism effects work best in modern browsers with backdrop-filter support.*
+*Note: Glassmorphism effects work best in modern browsers with backdrop-filter support.In some Systems, it may take some time to load the starting window *